tari-project/tari/RFC/src/RFC-0110_BaseNodes.md

 When Base Nodes receive blocks from peers while synchronizing, the usual [block validation](#block-validation-and-propagation) process is followed.

+### Pruning and cut-through

+In MimbleWimble only the currently UTXO set is really of importance, this allows base layer nodes to remove old used inputs from the [blockchain] and or the [mempool].
+Cut-through happens in the [mempool] while pruning happens in the [blockchain] with already confirmed transactions.
+This will only remove the inputs and outputs, but will not excess of each [transaction].

+[mining server]s have the following responsibilities:

+1. Must apply cut-through when mining transactions from the [mempool] and only add the exces to the new mined block transactions.

+[base node]s have the following reponsibilities:

+1. Must apply pruning when it receives a new block from another [base node].
+2. Must only forward the pruned block when it is asked for a spesific block.

 [tari coin]: Glossary.md#tari-coin
 [blockchain]: Glossary.md#blockchain